-The month, recognized by the House of Commons in 1995, celebrates the many achievements and contributions of black Canadians who have made Canada the place it is today.
+The month – recognized by the House of Commons in 1995, thanks to a motion by the first Black Canadian woman elected to Parliament the Honorable Jean Augustine – traditionally celebrates the contributions of Black Canadians who have made Canada the place it is today.

 Director of Education